abhinavkorpal/git/README.md

 #### GitHub for Mac
 htps://mac.github.com

-Git distributions for Linux and POSIX systems are available on the official Git SCM web site.
+Git distributions for Linux and POSIX systems are available on the official Git SCM web site

 #### Git for All Platforms
 htp://git-scm.com